IriLrnr/ProjetoFinalJB/report/report.md

 It is looking for the partner in a square, and not in a circle, as it should be.
 It has a second problem: values that should be floating points are integers.
-Changing this function, in V3 (with the poisson reproduction), lets call it V3.1, to the following function:
+The alternative function is the following:

     int Verify_Distance (Population progenitors, int focal, int mate, Parameters info, int increase) {